Context Resolution

 @__approved PbotApproval Boolean — whether the reviewer approved

-@__approval_data PbotApproval Additional data from the reviewer's response
+@__comment PbotApproval Comment from the reviewer's decision

 Naming Step Outputs